-Are Clinical Trials Free?
+Are Clinical Research Studies Free?

-Who Pays for Clinical Trials?
+Who Pays for Clinical Research Studies?

 Patient Care Costs

 The term “participant care costs” refers to costs directly related to your medical care, which likely intersects with your trial participation.
-For example, if a patient with breast cancer enrolls in a clinical trial studying a new cancer drug, that patient’s routine check-ups and imaging would be considered participant care costs.
+For example, if a patient with breast cancer enrolls in a clinical research study studying a new cancer drug, that patient’s routine check-ups and imaging would be considered participant care costs.
 These costs will either be covered by the study sponsor or your health insurance provider.
 Participant care costs include the following:

 - Routine doctor visits